The Ultimate Mega Guide to Speeding Up WordPress

 By optimizing further you may only lower your loading time in the US by 0.3 seconds, but you may decrease it by 1.8 in India which would lead to more sales.
 Don’t forget that the web is huge and any number you see cited is an average and any number you experience is a single sample of a hugely varied set.

 In addition to all the direct benefits, it is a well-known fact that page speed has a big impact on your SEO.
-Google has been intentionally hazy on the specifics, but some research sheds light on possible correlations.
+Some articles shed light on correlations between Google and a fast site.
 One thing’s for sure: better speed = higher ranking in Google’s eyes.

 If you’re environmentally conscientious you can think of this as an exercise in reducing your carbon footprint.
 A speedier website is usually the result of less processing, fewer requests, and less data, which means that the computers that handle your website work less, reducing their heat output, which in turn means less cooling needed.
 The effect is probably unnoticeable on a single server level but would be measurable at scale.